 Social work students are required to complete a 400 hour internship during their senior year.
 The internship is an integral part of social work education and will need to be approved by the Social Work Field Director.
+Part 3.
+General Electives 20 Credits

-Students may select 17 credits of general electives to earn a Bachelor of Science Degree.
+Students may select a minimum of 20 credits of general electives to earn a Bachelor of Science Degree.
 Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.